 You see, moving your Mac Mail data is pretty easy.
 But before you try that, you might want to clean up your new Mac first.
 Keep it free from unnecessary stuff like cache files, junk, and temporary files, as these files only consume valuable memory space and affect your Mac’s performance.

-One way to get rid of the unwanted stuff is through the use of trusted Mac repair tools.
+One way to get rid of the unwanted stuff is through the use of trusted Mac repair tool.
 Download and install one, perform a quick scan, and your Mac should be all set.

 Fix #5: Rebuild Your Mac Mail App.